Beta: unbeta'd, but still carefully edited with a Sherlock Holmes-style magnifying glass :)

 "How did you know?"
-Jack laughed, squeezing her shoulders and removing them immediately when the Doctor instinctively glared with fury.
+Jack laughed, squeezing her shoulders and removing them immediately when the Doctor glared.

 "You're glowing," she pointed out.
 "Also, I woke up once and you were gone, but this morning you were there.
 There's only one thing Jack Harkness would get out of bed for."

 "To get into a bed!"
-Jack finished excitedly.
+Jack finished.
 "Figuratively speaking, of course.
 Doesn't have to be a bed, could be the floor or the wall, or in this case up in a tree."

 Rose burst out giggling.
 "You shagged in a tree?"